bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 3	In the search window, ensure that the model organism is set to ‘Homo sapiens’  .
 4	Copy and paste genes in the file “mixed_gene_list.txt”.
 Click on the search icon    and wait for the results.
 5	Locate the Functions summary tab (bottom left ) and look at functions returned by GeneMANIA 6	In the functions summary tab,  check some functions to color genes included in these functions.
-To follow this tutorial, you can for example color the “response to insulin” , “DNA recombination” and“vitamin transport” functions.
-Tip: You need to scroll down to found DNA recombination and vitamin transport as these pathways have an FDR greater than the one for “response to insulin”.
+To follow this tutorial, you can for example color the “response to insulin” , “DNA recombination” and“vitamin transport” functions. **Tip**: You need to scroll down to found DNA recombination and vitamin transport as these pathways have an FDR greater than the one for “response to insulin”.
 7	We are going next to add miRs and drug interaction networks.
 Click on ‘Show advanced option   ’ which is located at the right of the search box.
 Check “Drug-interactions-2013” and “miRNA-target-predictions-2013” as “Attributes”.
 Check “Physical interactions” and “Co-expression” .
 Click on “Customise advanced options”.
 Set “Max resultant genes” to 20 and “Max resultant attributes” to 40.
 Click on the search icon    and wait for the results.
 Explore the network.

-Tips: the Drug-interactions and miRNA-target-predictions nodes are displayed in gray.
+**Tips**: the Drug-interactions and miRNA-target-predictions nodes are displayed in gray.
 The nodes connected to a drug are genes that are targeted by the drug and nodes connected to a  microRNA (miR) are genes predicted to be targeted by this miR.
 8	Locate our favorite gene PDPK1 on the network, select it by moving the mouse cursor to its node and wait there for a second.
 It will highlight this gene and all its connections.
-Tip: make sure that the black box displaying the details for PDPK1 is closed.
+**Tip**: make sure that the black box displaying the details for PDPK1 is closed.
 9	Generate and save a report of your results by locating the save  menu  , and selecting “Report”.
 The PDF report provides a detailed description of your search and results.
 10	Investigate the “history” function by clicking on the related icon  located at the bottom of the window.
 A panel pops up showing the past networks generated by GeneMANIA.
 Clicking on one panel will relaunch the search for this network.